EddieChoCho/tech_notes/Java/SpringLDAP.md

     * Second, you need to define a BaseLdapPathBeanPostProcessor

 ### LdapTemplate
 * Executes core LDAP functionality and helps to avoid common errors, relieving the user of the burden of looking up contexts, looping through NamingEnumerations and closing contexts.

+#### Adding Data
+1. Create an instance of `dn`. (e.g. Name instance created through LdapNameBuilder)
+2. Use `dn` to create DirContextAdapter instance and set up attributes and the objectClass.
+3. Add data through `LdapTemplate.bind` API.

+#### Modify Attributes
+1. Create an instance of `dn`.
+2. Using `dn` to get the DirContextOperations of the data through LdapTemplate.lookupContext` API.
+3. Modify the attributes of DirContextOperations.
+3. Execute the modification to LDAP through `LdapTemplate.modifyAttributes` API;

+#### Modify DN
+1. Create an instance of old `dn`.
+2. Create an instance of new `dn`.
+3. Rename the `dn` through `LdapTemplate.rename` API with two `dn` instances.
+4. The attributes of other data with related to the old `dn` also need to be modified.

+#### Removing Data
+1. Create an instance of `dn`.
+2. Remove the data through `LdapTemplate.unbind` API with `dn` instance.
+3. The attributes of other data with related to the removed data's `dn` also need to be removed.

 ### LdapNameBuilder
 * Helper class for building LdapName instances.